msahasrabudhe/rt_tweet_notif/README.md

 in order to avoid unneessary requests to the servers.

-Simply update the value of `HISTROOT` in `parse_tweets.py`, to point to a directory where you would like to store the tweet history before executing.
+Simply update the value of `HISTROOT` in `parse_tweets.py`, to point to a directory where you would like to store the tweet history, before executing for the first time.

 Example usage: